 - Tuberculosis (TB):

-- Risk of exposure is likely to be related to duration of stay in high-prevalence areas.
+- Risk of exposure is related to duration of stay in high-prevalence areas and degree of contact with local populations where TB is prevalent.

 - The nature and circumstances of contact with local people are likely to be important determinants of risk; work in a healthcare setting is particularly high-risk.

-- Comorbidity, such as diabetes, long-term steroidal therapy, chronic renal failure and malignant lymphoma also increase the risk.
+- Comorbidity, such as diabetes, long-term steroidal therapy, chronic kidney disease and malignant lymphoma also increase the risk.

-- However, co-infection with human immunodeficiency virus (HIV) carries the greatest risk of developing active TB - approximately 7-10% per year.
+- Co-infection with human immunodeficiency virus (HIV) carries the greatest risk of developing active TB.
+This is approximately 7-10% per year.

 - Pandemic respiratory illness: